bruth/devel.io/_posts/2012-04-30-highcharts-with-backbone.md

 title: Highcharts with Backbone
 ---

 [Highcharts](http://www.highcharts.com/) is a pretty excellent charting library.
-It has a [plethora of configuration options](http://www.highcharts.com/ref/) which is great for customization, but is quite daunting otherwise.
+It has a [plethora of configuration options](http://www.highcharts.com/ref/) which is great for customization, but is quite daunting for simple charts.
 I will applying some [convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration) in the examples below mainly to keep things simple.

 I use [Backbone](http://backbonejs.org) for many things on the client since I see it as a general purpose tool for structuring your client-side apps (along with AMD modules).
-The simply idea here is to create Backbone `View` subclasses representing a given chart type.
+The simple idea here is to create Backbone `View` subclasses representing a the chart types.
 The data source will of course be a Backbone `Model` or `Collection` which keeps things cleanly abstracted.

 Let's start with the data.